camunda/camunda-docs-manual/content/reference/rest/batch/get-statistics-query.md

 # Result

-A JSON array of batch objects.
+A JSON array of batch statistics objects.
-Each batch object has the following properties:
+Each batch statistics object has the following properties:

 <table class="table table-striped">
   <tr>